boglesby/pcc-long-running-test/README.md

 BUILD SUCCESSFUL in 8s
 13 actionable tasks: 13 executed
 ```

+## Create space, service-instance and service-instance-key
+## configure the servers and deploy necessary jars
+server/cmds.txt

 #### Push Client Application
 Push the client application using **cf push** like: